Landscape architect

 In the 1700s, Humphry Repton described his occupation as "landscape gardener" on business cards he had prepared to represent him in work that now would be described as that of a landscape architect.

 The title, "landscape architect", was first used by Frederick Law Olmsted, the designer of New York City's Central Park in Manhattan and numerous projects of large scale both public and private.
 He was the founder of a firm of landscape architects who employed highly skilled professionals to design and execute aspects of projects designed under his auspices.

-Depending on the jurisdiction, landscape architects who pass state requirements to become registered, licensed, or certified may be entitled to use the postnominal letters RLA, LLA, or CLA, respectively.
-In the US, all 50 states have adopted licensure.
-The American Society of Landscape Architects endorses the postnominal letters PLA, for Professional Landscape Architect.
+Professional requirements

+Depending on the jurisdiction, landscape architects may be required to obtain professional registration, licensure, or certification to practice.
+The titles, post-nominal letters, and requirements vary internationally.
+For example, practitioners may become Chartered Members of the Landscape Institute (CMLI) in the United Kingdom, Registered Landscape Architects (RLA) or Professional Landscape Architects (PLA) in the United States, or hold equivalent status through professional associations and statutory boards in countries such as Australia, New Zealand, and Ireland.
+In most cases, registration requires completion of an accredited degree, supervised professional experience, and passing an examination, granting the right to practice independently and use the protected professional title.

+Professional organisations

+International Federation of Landscape Architecture (IFLA)

+The International Federation of Landscape Architects (IFLA) is an organisation which represents the landscape architectural profession globally.
+It aims to provide leadership and networks to support the development of the profession and its effective participation in the realisation of attractive, equitable and sustainable environments.
+IFLA currently represents 80 member associations from Africa, the Americas, Asia Pacific, the Middle East and Europe.
+The Federation's mission is to create globally sustainable and balanced living environments for the benefit of humanity worldwide.

 Australia

 The Australian Institute of Landscape Architects (AILA) states that "Landscape Architects research, plan, design, and advise on the stewardship, conservation, and sustainability of development of the environment and spaces, both within and beyond the built environment".
 This definition of the profession of landscape architect is based on the International Standard Classification of Occupations, International Labour Office, Geneva.